Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

 In order to compute the phase structure of the theory, the ground state $\left(\sigma, \omega_\nu\right) = \left(\Sigma(\mathbf{x}), \Omega_\nu(\mathbf{x})\right)$ needs to be determined.
 Without specifying a particular ansatz for the dependence of the condensates on the spatial coordinates, this is a difficult functional minimization problem, that was so far not consistently solved in the literature.
 However, an efficient strategy to test whether, e.g., an \gls{ip} is favored compared to homogeneous ground states $\vminauxf_j$ is to perform a stability analysis, where the homogeneous condensates are perturbed by arbitrary functions of infinitesimal amplitude $\ptauxf_j(\mathbf{x})$.
 References \cite{Koenigstein:2021llr, Koenigstein:2023wso} give an in-depth discussion of the method and its advantages and drawbacks on the example of a model with an analytical solution for $\Sigma(\mathbf{x})$ in the whole $\left(\mu, T\right)$ plane.
+For a $2+1$-dimensional model, the same method was used in \Rcite{Buballa:2020nsi, Pannullo:2023one}.
 Additional implications of the analysis, that are not discussed in \Rcite{Koenigstein:2021llr, Koenigstein:2023wso}, will be subject of \cref{sec:compl_conj_Hessian}.